LLnCSoftware/mserve/README(original).md

 3. Are there thread-safety considerations?
 This will help developers understand our state management approach.

-Maybe better to be more specific... it's not merely a "means of selecting a servant", it is an algorithm that selects servants based on certain criteria.
-It is a mechanism that intelligently assigns queries in order to optimize performance.

 ## todo-t8
 [Explain data locality principles]